michal-m/kohana-modules-ocookie/README.md

      * boolean  secure      whether the cookie is to be served only over HTTPS
      * boolean  httponly    whether the cookie is to be available to JS or not
      * boolean  serialize   whether to automatically serialize and unserialize cookie value
-     * boolean  encrypted   whether to encrypt session data (overrides serialize setting) */
+     * boolean  encrypted   whether to encrypt cookie data (overrides serialize setting) */
     'default' => array(
         'lifetime'      => Cookie::$expiration,